Mains Smoke Alarms

 Since 1992 building regulations have required that at least one smoke alarm, wired directly to the mains, is installed in every new property.
-It is believed that many people living in new build houses are relying upon smoke alarms which could be in effect five years overdue for replacement.
+It is believed that many people living in new build houses are relying upon smoke alarms which could be in effect many years overdue for replacement.
 These properties will be registered as having alarms fitted so will not necessarily be targeted areas for home fire safety checks, meaning that the percentage of homes with working smoke alarms could well be going down.

 So the message has to be that if you’re in any doubt, and whether you have battery or mains-powered alarms, get them checked and if necessary replaced.